DerekCoventry/graders/README.md

 1) Log in

-2) Use the COURSES tab to view a list of the courses and to see which courses are looking for graders and how many/which graders have already been assigned or to deactivate a coure i.e. make it unable to
+2) Use the COURSES tab to view a list of the courses and to see which courses are looking for graders and how many/which graders have already been assigned or to deactivate a coure i.e. make it unable for students to apply to be a grader for that course

-* Navigate to the PROFESSORS tab to view students, view courses or submit recommendations
+3) Use the CHOOSE STUDENTS tab to view a list of applicants

-	1) View Students - Here the professor can filter and search for students available and eligible for grader positions for different classes.

-	2) Submit Recommendation - Here the professor can submit a new recommendation for a student.
+	* Sort the list of applicants based on course/section/preference of the applicant

+	* Click on the reference number to view all the recommendations the student has recieved or to add a new one

+	* Click on the feedback number to view/add feedbacks for the student

+4) Click on the PROFFESSORS tab:

+	1) Available Students - Click this button to view applicants

+	2) Submit Recommendations - Click this button to view and edit recommendations that you have given or to add a new one

-	3) View Courses - This option allows the professor to view the course list, create a new course or edit an existing course.
+	3) View Courses - Click this button to view the course listing for a semester, request up to 4 graders for a course or to deactivate a course

-* Navigate to the RECOMMENDATIONS tab to view, edit or create recommendations.
+5) Click on the RECOMMENDATIONS tab to view all the recommendations that you have submitted, edit the existing recommendations and to add a new recommendation

+6) Click on the FEEDBACK tab to view all the feedback that you have submitted, edit the existing feedback, delete the existing feedback and to add a new feedback, delete the existing feedback

 ----

+###